War crimes of the Wehrmacht: Analysis of photos and letters

 The attitude of German soldiers towards atrocities committed on Jews and Poles in World War II was also studied using photographs and correspondence left after the war.
 Photographs serve as a valuable source of knowledge; taking them and making albums about the persecution of Jews was a popular custom among German soldiers.
 These pictures are not the official propaganda of the German state but represent personal experience.
 Their overall attitude is antisemitic.

 German soldiers as well as police members took pictures of Jewish executions, deportations, humiliation and the abuse to which they were also subjected.
 According to researchers, pictures indicate the consent of the photographers to the abuses and murders committed.
 "This consent is the result of several factors, including the anti-Semitic ideology and prolonged, intensive indoctrination".
 Archival evidence as to the reaction to policies of racial extermination can also be traced in various letters that survived the war.
 Many of these archived letters from Wehrmacht soldiers often reflect the intensive indoctrination soldiers underwent.
-The following quote is from a letter written by a noncommissioned officer in the Wehrmacht who wrote home from the Russian front in 1941:
+The following quote is from a letter written by a noncommissioned officer in the Wehrmacht who wrote home from the Eastern front in 1941:

 The German people is deeply indebted to the Fuehrer, because if these animals, our enemies here, had reached Germany, murders of a nature not yet witnessed in the world would have occurred ...
 No newspaper can describe what we have seen.
 It verges on the unbelievable, and even the Middle Ages do not compare with what has transpired here.
 Reading Der Stuermer and observing its photos give only a limited impression of what we have seen here and of the crimes committed here by the Jews.

 Judith Levin and Daniel Uziel state that this type of writing and opinion was very common in correspondence left by German soldiers, especially on the Eastern Front.

 Other samples of German soldiers' letters were sent home and copied during the war by a special Polish Home Army cell that infiltrated the German postal system.
 These letters have been analyzed by historians and the picture they paint is similar to views expressed by Levin and Uziel.
 Many soldiers wrote openly about the extermination of Jews and were proud of it.
 Support for "untermensch" and "master race" concepts were also part of the attitude expressed by German soldiers.
 Presented examples reflecting this trend include samples such as:

 I'm one of those who are decreasing [the] number of partisans.
 I put them against the wall and everyone gets a bullet in his head, [a] very merry and interesting job.